 But the most interesting part to me is that you can then slide your loan amount and downpayment back and forth to strategically get the best rate for your own situation.
 Considering a smaller downpayment so you can keep cash in reserve to buy a rental property next year?
 You can instantly see how much that will cost you.
 Comparing 15 to 30 year and fixed to ARM?
 All that data is right there and it adjusts in real time.

 This felt like Justice to me.
 After years of harassing my bankers to give me dozens of hypothetical rate quotes to help me decide how to structure my mortgages, now the data is all properly presented to me on my own computer screen, rather than filtered through a pipeline of slow-talking human mouths connected by Low-Fi telephone line.
 So much more efficient!

 Some US student loans currently come with niceties that you will lose if you refinance.
 The Public Service Loan Forgiveness program lets you off the hook if you hold a qualifying job and make your loan payments for 10 years, and this works well for certain people who love their jobs.

 On the other hand, my own freedom-oriented personality type would wither under such a long-term job obligation: I’d rather earn as much as possible, devote as much of it as possible to debt elimination and investing, then be free to choose any job from beach bum to tech company CEO without regard to how it affects my loans.
 This is why I care mostly about low interest rates.

 Also, SoFi is not for everyone.
-They are deliberately skimming only certain categories of borrowers, which means a good experience for those who qualify but a frustrating (but quick) rejection if you don’t.
+They are deliberately leaning towards the better end of the credit score spectum, which means a good experience for those who qualify but a (thankfully quick) rejection if you don’t.